fwindram/fwindram.github.io/grcg_patchnotes.md

 # TODO:
 - Add system to ignore draws that conflict with other draws (no more "All Vaults + No Vaults")
-- Set weights for all challenges to good relative values